 This is useful for removing the raw and strong flavour of the onions and tomatoes.
 On the other hand, a pizza sauce is a raw mix of ingredients that get cooked along with the pizza inside your electric pizza oven.
 Because of this, there is a little raw flavour to a pizza sauce.

 While pizza sauce only gets used for pizza, the marinara sauce gets used in a lot of dishes, including pasta.
 As it has to stick onto things and not flow away, it has a thicker consistency compared to pizza sauce which is something that you should keep in mind while using these sauces.

 Apart from having a thicker consistency, the flavour of marinara sauce is much stronger than pizza sauce because of its cooking process and the herbs that get used in it.
 As a result, you have to use a smaller amount of marinara sauce if you are using it for pizza.
 If you wish to have a combination of creamy and cheesy flavour on your pizza, you can try out one of these Alfredo sauces.

 You can get different styles of pizza tastes by using a different kind of sauce for your pizza.
-While things like the crust and the cheese also contribute to the taste, it is the sauce that plays the most important role.
+While things like the crust and the cheese (check some of the best parmesan cheese available in the market) also contribute to the taste, it is the sauce that plays the most important role.
 Out of all the various options out there, pizza sauce and marinara sauce can be considered as two of the best options.
 And to help you in choosing the right one for you, we have mentioned the complete pizza sauce vs marinara sauce comparison in this article.
 This article takes you through all of the difference between marinara and pizza sauces along with a cooking procedure that tells you how to turn marinara into pizza sauce if needed.
 However, if you are still confused, make sure to leave your thoughts and questions in the comments section down below.